-While Thomas Edison is known for several inventions, he was above all an astute businessman.
+While Thomas Edison is known for several inventions (including the light bulb), he was above all an astute businessman.
 Nikola Tesla was just the opposite -- a prolific inventor who died penniless.
 When Tesla first moved to the U.S., he idolized Edison and got a job working for him.
 However, they soon had a falling out and Tesla quit.
 An epic rivalry later developed between Edison and Tesla over alternating vs. direct current.
 In the early days of electricity, Edison owned patents related to direct current and was a proponent of using that technology for transmitting electricity over large distances.
 However, DC is unwieldy and alternating current (AC), which Tesla invented, is a far superior technology for electrical transmission.

 edit Early Life

 Thomas Edison was born in Milan, Ohio, as the seventh and youngest child of Samuel Edison Jr. and Nancy Matthews Elliot.
 He had three months of official schooling, before his mother pulled him out after his teacher called him “addled.”
 His mother then taught him at home.
 He had hearing problems due to scarlet fever as a child.